 Lead Independent Director.
-On July 31, 2020, our board appointed Frank R. Martire, one of our independent directors, to serve as our Lead Independent Director.
-Following engagement and feedback from our shareholders, the board determined it to be useful and appropriate to designate a Lead Independent Director to coordinate the activities of the other non-employee directors and to perform such other duties and responsibilities as the board may determine.
+Frank R. Martire serves as our Lead Independent Director.
+Following engagement and feedback from our shareholders in 2020, the board determined it to be useful and appropriate to designate a Lead Independent Director to coordinate the activities of the other non-employee directors and to perform such other duties and responsibilities as the board may determine.
 The responsibilities of our Lead Independent Director include:

-- Preside at meetings of the board of directors in the absence of, or upon the request of, the Chairman; - Call and preside over all executive meetings of non-employee directors and independent directors and report to the board, as appropriate, concerning such meetings; - Review information sent to the board, as well as board meeting agendas and schedules in collaboration with the Chairman to ensure that there is sufficient time for discussion of all agenda items and recommend matters for the board to consider and information to be provided to the board; - Serve as a liaison and supplemental channel of communication between non-employee/ independent directors and the Chairman without inhibiting direct communications between the Chairman and other directors: - Serve as the principal liaison for consultation and communication between the non- employee/ independent directors and shareholders; - Advise the Chairman concerning the retention of advisors and consultants who report directly to the board; and - Be available to major shareholders for consultation and direct communication.
+- Preside at meetings of the board of directors in the absence of, or upon the request of, the Chairman; - Call and preside over all executive meetings of non-employee directors and independent directors and report to the board, as appropriate, concerning such meetings; - Review information sent to the board, as well as board meeting agendas and schedules in collaboration with the Chairman to ensure that there is sufficient time for discussion of all agenda items and recommend matters for the board to consider and information to be provided to the board; - Serve as a liaison and supplemental channel of communication between non-employee/ independent directors and the Chairman without inhibiting direct communications between the Chairman and other directors; - Serve as the principal liaison for consultation and communication between the non-employee/ independent directors and shareholders; - Advise the Chairman concerning the retention of advisors and consultants who report directly to the board; and - Be available to major shareholders for consultation and direct communication.